milanjuza/deliberatio/README.md

 No installation is required.

-Simply download `deliberatio.html` directly from release page.
+Simply download `deliberatio.html` directly from the [release page](https://github.com/milanjuza/deliberatio/releases).

 # Privacy